Laaaaannn/Laaaaannn/README.md

 # Hi, I'm Allan James Magtalas (💻💖☕)

-A web engineer and opensource developer from the Philippines. 🇵🇭
+A web sourcerer and opensource developer from the Philippines. 🇵🇭

 ## 🛠 Technologies